 There are tons of reasons why you wouldn’t want to pass up this opportunity.
 Do you know which one?
 The first ten days of Dhul Hijjah.

-It's that time of the year again, the last month of the lunar calendar for the year 1431 after the Hijrah of the Prophet Muḥammad, salla Allahu alayhi wa sallam.
-This is the time when more than two million people from all around the globe will be meeting together for at least five days in the plains of Mecca, Mina, Arafa and Muzdalifa to perform their sacred journey to Mecca, known to us as al-Hajj, the pilgrimage.
+It’s that time of the year again, the last month of the lunar calendar for the year 1431 after the Hijrah of the Prophet Muhammad, salla Allahu alayhi wa sallam.
+This is the time when more than two million people from all around the globe will be meeting together for at least five days in the plains of Makkah, Mina, Arafa and Muzdalifa to perform their sacred journey to Makkah, known to us as al-Hajj, the pilgrimage.
 What bonds them together?
 One thing: al-Islam.

 If you are already reading this, most likely you are not going to Hajj.
 And if you’re there already, then what on earth are you doing wasting your time online?
 Go to the Haram and enjoy your tawaf.

 There are two chances in life: the one which you have already missed and the one which you don’t want to miss.
 What you already have is no longer a chance, its reality.